Shure: Wireless microphone systems

-In 2011, they introduced their first digital wireless system, the PGX digital series, augmenting the released previously entry-priced PGX series.
-The PGX digital wireless system transmits 24-bit/48 kHz digital audio and utilizes the 900 MHz frequency band, and is able to operate with up to five systems simultaneously.
+In 2011, they introduced their first digital wireless system, PGX-D (PGX Digital) Wireless series, augmenting the released previously entry-priced PGX series.
+PGX-D Wireless transmits 24-bit/48 kHz digital audio and utilizes the 900 MHz frequency band, and is able to operate with up to five systems simultaneously.
 Like all Shure wireless, it is available with a variety of popular Shure microphone models, or in bodypack configurations for use with lavalier or headset microphones, or connected to an instrument cable.

 In 2011, Shure previewed Axient, a wireless management network, which includes features for spectrum management, interference detection and avoidance, frequency diversity, remote control (including remote configuration of wireless units via the 2.4 GHz "Zigbee" WPAN IEEE 802.15.4 based "Showlink" protocol) and the use of Li-ion rechargeable batteries to eliminate the use of ordinary AA and AAA batteries.

-Shure also previewed "Wireless Workbench" software in conjunction with Axient.
-This was a desktop application for Mac and Windows designed to monitor and control networked Shure wireless systems, as well as provide tools to coordinate and deploy compatible frequencies.
-Since its initial release, the application has received numerous updates, and is now available to download for free from Shure's website.
+Shure also previewed Wireless Workbench, a desktop application for Mac and Windows designed to monitor and control networked Shure wireless systems, as well as provide tools to coordinate and deploy compatible frequencies.
+Since its initial release, the application has received numerous updates, and is available to download free from Shure's website.

-They started shipping Axient in January 2012 and it has been used in venues and events such as the 2012 Summer Olympics and Paralympics Opening and Closing Ceremonies in London.
+Shure began shipping Axient in January 2012, and it has been used in venues and events such as the 2012 Summer Olympics and Paralympics opening and closing ceremonies in London.

+The Shure ULX-D Digital Wireless System was announced in January 2012 at the NAMM Show.
+It features 24-bit/48kHz digital audio, a High Density mode that maximizes channel count, Dante digital networking, and secure AES-256 encryption.
+ULXD4D dual channel digital receiver and ULXD4Q quad channel digital receiver were added in June 2012.

-In 2013, Shure introduced the BLX wireless system to replace the Performance Gear and PGX wireless systems) and the GLX-D wireless system, which operates in the 2.4 GHz frequency band.
+In 2013, Shure introduced the BLX wireless system (to replace the PG and PGX wireless systems) and the GLX-D wireless system, which operates in the 2.4 GHz frequency band.

+The Shure QLX-D digital wireless system was introduced in June 2014.
+It was designed to bridge the gap between mid-tier users and high-end professional setups by offering 24-bit digital audio, 20 Hz to 20 kHz frequency response with >120 dB dynamic range, ethernet connectivity, RF spectral efficiency, remote software control and AES-256 encryption.